-2.5.3.2 Expenditure Patterns
+2.5.4.2 Expenditure Patterns

 Generally, poor households spend most of their income on food.

-Food insecurity is considered to be a major attribute of a poor household (QUIM, 2000).
-As shown in Table 2.3, about 76.0 percent of the income of the poor was used for food, while non-poor households used only 55.4 percent of their income for food.
-The rural poor also are likely to spend more on food (80.9 percent) than the urban poor (57.5 percent).
-Notably, the urban poor spend relatively more on housing and utilities than the rural poor.
+As shown in 76.0 percent of the income of the poor was used for food, while non-poor households used only 55.4 percent of their income for food.
+The rural poor also are likely to spend more on food (80.9 percent) than the urban counterpart (57.5 percent).
+Notably, the urban poor spend relatively more on housing and utilities than the rural.
 Thus there is inadequate income to be spent on other basic needs as well as productive means.

-Table 2.3: Top five household expenditure categories (percent of the value of total consumption)
+Table 2.3: Top five household expenditure categories, by percent of the value of total consumption